Duane Psota Obituary (2022) The Grand Island Independent

-A Celebration of Life will be held at 2 p.m. on Saturday, March 26 at the First United Methodist Church in Ord.
+A Celebration of Life will be 2 p.m.
+Saturday, March 26, at the First United Methodist Church in Ord.
 Pastor Scott Smith will officiate.

-The family will receive friends from 5 to 7 p.m. on Friday at the Ord First United Methodist Church.
-In lieu of flowers memorials are suggested to Seventh Day Baptist Church Camp Riverview, Helping Hands Ministry or the Family's Choice.
+The family will receive friends 5-7 p.m.
+Friday at the Ord First United Methodist Church.
+In lieu of flowers memorials are suggested to Seventh Day Baptist Church Camp Riverview, Helping Hands Ministry or the family's choice.
 Condolences can be left at ordmemorialchapel.com.

 Ord Memorial Chapel is in charge of arrangements.

-After graduation in 1970, he started his career at Earl May Seed & Nursery as Assistant Store Manager in Grand Island.
+After graduation in 1970, he started his career at Earl May Seed and Nursery as assistant store manager in Grand Island.
 That same year he married his high school sweetheart, the love of his life, Darlene King.
 They went on to have two children, Kim and Kristin.
-He served in the Army National Guard from 1970-1976.
-After his career as Vice President of Marketing with Earl May, he went on to become the C-Store Supervisor for all Trotter's Whoa and Go convenience stores.
+He served in the Army National Guard from 1970 to 1976.
+After his career as vice president of marketing with Earl May, he went on to become the C-Store supervisor for all Trotter's Whoa and Go convenience stores.
 He continued in this position until his death.

 Duane could often be found helping others when he wasn't at home.
 He volunteered his time at the North Loup Baptist Church Camp Riverview.
 Duane and his wife also helped co-found Helping Hands Ministry, a charitable organization that helps people in their community and county.
 He exemplified the heart of their ministry.
 His favorite part was getting to grill his famous burgers and brat burgers for their annual Popcorn Days food stand.